-Considering price, performance, appearances, wage etc, here are the ten worst Leeds United signings ever.
+Considering price, performances, appearances, wages, etc, here are the 15 worst Leeds United signings ever.

 Lee Sharpe played a key role in Manchester United’s resurgence under Sir Alex Ferguson in the early 1990s.
 He became Leeds’ joint-record signing when he arrived for £4.5 million in 1996.

 His time at Leeds was beset by further injuries.
 He made 26 Premiership appearances in 1996–97, scoring five goals, but a pre-season knee injury ruled him out for the entire 1997–98.
 He was unable to regain his place in the team on recovery.